angiedanielar/LAB2_AREP/README.md

 And put this link in your browser: http://localhost:4567
 ```

-If you want to go to the website [click here](https://peaceful-chamber-69977.herokuapp.com/hello)
+- If you want to go to the website [click here](https://peaceful-chamber-69977.herokuapp.com/hello)

-**IMPORTANT:** To run locally you must change the url assigned to the post method since it is configured with Heroku.

-You must use this link: - link local - instead the heroku url.
+- **IMPORTANT:** To run locally you must change the url assigned to the post method since it is configured with Heroku.
+You must use this link: http://localhost:4567/calculator/calculate/ instead the heroku url as follow:

 ![Imagen 1](resources/images/1.png)

-**HOW TO USE THE APP:** You must enter the numbers separated by comma in the box that says data to be calculate (this box have a example), and then pressing the button that says "Calculate", the previously numbers typed will be displayed with their mean and standard deviation .
+- **HOW TO USE THE APP:** You must enter the numbers separated by comma in the box that says data to be calculate (this box have a example), and then pressing the button that says "Calculate", the previously numbers typed will be displayed with their mean and standard deviation .

 ![Imagen 2](resources/images/2.png)